yingxingxin/Senior-Project/src/lib/auth/README.md

 * A stable set of response schemas derived from Zod.
 * Stateless tokens (JWT via `jose`) stored in an httpOnly cookie.
 * Shared Zod schemas you can run on both client and server.
-* Tiny helpers to read/apply/remove the cookie and extract a session.

 ## Modules and responsibilities